MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 - Break down organizational security posture into manageable security projects.
 - Manage and track security projects as security initiatives in Security Exposure Management.
 - Review, measure, and track risk exposure for each security initiative.
-- Follow actionable recommendations and remediation steps to improve security posture and reduce risk for security projects.
+- Follow actionable recommendations and remediation steps to improve security posture and reduce risk.
-- Monitor improvements over time.
+- Monitor security posture state and improvements over time.

 ## Security initiatives

-Security initiatives provide a simple way to assess security readiness for a specific area or workload, and to constantly track and measure exposure risk for that area or workload over time.
+Security initiatives provide a simple way to assess security readiness for a specific security area or workload, and to constantly track and measure exposure risk for that area or workload over time.

 Security Exposure Management provides initiatives that currently include:

 - **Workload initiatives**: Assess and manage the risk associated with specific workload domains, such as security for endpoints, identity resources, and cloud assets.
 - **Horizontal threat initiatives**: Assess and manage risk for specific threat areas, such as ransomware protection, or financial fraud.
-- **Threat analytics initiatives**: Assess threat risk based with initiatives based on up-to-date research from Microsoft threat analytics.
-Microsoft threat analytics is a set of reports from expert Microsoft security researchers with information about relevant threats.
+- **Threat analytics initiatives**: Assess threat risk based with initiatives that are based on up-to-date research from Microsoft threat analytics.
+Microsoft threat analytics is a set of reports from expert Microsoft security researchers that provide information about real and relevant threats.
 These threat initiatives focus on:

   - Threat actors and threat vectors.
   - Threat reports that have three or more recommendations.